sgolebiewski-intel/edge-microvisor-toolkit/docs/developer-guide/get-started.md

 | Filesystem        | e2fsprogs, mount                                |
 | Included in kernel | iGPU, dGPU (Intel® Arc&trade;), SRIOV, WiFi, Ethernet, Bluetooth, GPIO, UART, I2C, CAN, USB, PCIe, PWM, SATA, NVMe, MMC/SD, TPM, Manageability Engine, Power Management, Watchdog, RAS |

 The supported package repository offers additional `rpm` for tailoring the image to specific needs of container runtime, virtualization, orchestration software, monitoring tools, standard cloud-edge (CNCF) software, and more.

 ### Edge Microvisor Toolkit Standalone

 The standalone edge node uses the standard immutable build and provides an ISO image that can be flashed to a USB device and installed on edge nodes.
 It installs the microvisor and Kubernetes to the edge node with the essential functionality to run a single node cluster.
 The edge node will serve as both the control and worker node.
 Additional worker nodes can be added to the cluster through Kubernetes.

-Future releases will enable standalone edge nodes to join an existing Edge Orchestrator Toolkit backend, deployed on-prem or in the cloud to support scale out and management of larger infrastructures.
-The Standalone Edge Node enables you to quickly get an edge node up and running without deploying backend services, ready to deploy Kubernetes applications through `kubectl`, `helm`, or Kubernetes web dashboard.
+Future releases will enable standalone edge nodes to join an existing Edge Management Framework backend, deployed on-prem or in the cloud to support scale out and management of larger infrastructures.
+The Standalone Edge Node enables you to quickly get an edge node up and running without deploying backend services, ready to deploy Kubernetes applicationsthrough `kubectl`, `helm`, or Kubernetes web dashboard.

 :::{admonition} The standalone edge node does not support the real-time version currently.
 :class: note